vita-student-projects/Group8_RGB-based_Action_Recognition/README.md

 ![Contribution scheme](Contribution_schema.png)

 ## Results
 Theoritically, the MotionBert model translated for the NTURGB+D dataset and RGB-based action recognition should work but we never had the opportunity to verify it.
-Indeed, practically the train.py never compiled correctly and we did not finish due to a lack of time.
+Indeed, practically the train.py never compiled correctly because of incorrect data dimension and we did not finish due to a lack of time.